hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 An [AU Core Responder](ActorDefinition-au-core-actor-responder.html) that declares Profile Support + Interaction Support conformance:
 - **SHALL** [declare conformance](declaring-conformance.html#profile-support--interaction-support) to the [AU Core Responder Capability Statement](CapabilityStatement-au-core-responder.html) in the server's CapabilityStatement.
-- **SHALL** specify the implemented resource types, associated AU Core profiles, REST API interactions and search parameters in the server's CapabilityStatement
+- **SHALL** specify the implemented resource types, associated AU Core profiles, REST API interactions and search parameters in the server's CapabilityStatement.
-- **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support-and-obligation) requirements for the elements defined as such in the implemented AU Core profiles
+- **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support-and-obligation) requirements for the elements defined as such in the implemented AU Core profiles.
 - **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Responder Capability Statement](CapabilityStatement-au-core-responder.html#resourcesSummary1).

 An [AU Core Requester](ActorDefinition-au-core-actor-requester.html) that declares Profile Support + Interaction Support conformance:
-- **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support-and-obligation) requirements for the elements defined as such in the implemented AU Core profiles
+- **SHALL** implement the [Mandatory](#mandatory-elements) and/or [Must Support](#must-support-and-obligation) requirements for the elements defined as such in the implemented AU Core profiles.
 - **SHALL** implement the required REST API interactions and search parameters as defined in the [AU Core Requester Capability Statement](CapabilityStatement-au-core-requester.html#resourcesSummary1).

 ### Mandatory Elements